Disability Resources and Services

 5. Where appropriate, describe any side effects of medication if medication is part of the treatment plan.

 Suggestions of reasonable accommodations may be included.
 The final determination for providing appropriate and reasonable accommodations rests with Bethel University.

 This information is to be typed (or legibly written) using official letterhead.
 The student is not to complete any part of this verification letter.
-Please contact Kathy McGillivray, Director of Disability Services, at (651) 635-8759 with questions regarding these guidelines.
+Please contact Natalie Beazer, Director of Disability Resources and Services, at (651) 635-8759 with questions regarding these guidelines.